codemaia/to-do-list-javascript/README.md

+#To-do list
-# To-do list created with JavaScript pure and bootstrap
+   To-do-list created with JavaScript pure and bootstrap